croucherk/SANS-Holiday-Hack-2023/challenges/hashcat.md

 Stopped: Sun Dec 31 19:06:33 2023
 ```

 The password has been identified as *IluvC4ndyC4nes!*.

+## Submitting the Answer

 Run `/bin/runtoanswer` to submit the password.

 ```console
 elf@d0908ac20693:~$ /bin/runtoanswer